tsumarios/blog/_posts/2022-09-11-thm-convert-my-video.md

 ## Analyse HTTP Traffic

-Since we can't access the pages we found using Gobuster, we can try to analyse and intercepting the HTTP request triggered by clicking the "Convert" button.
-For this purposes, we can use BurpSuite (or any other equivalent proxy-based tools).
+Since we can't access the pages we found using Gobuster, we can try to analyse and intercept the HTTP request triggered by clicking the "Convert" button.
+For this purpose, we can use BurpSuite (or any other equivalent proxy-based tool).

 Let's try to convert a non-existent video with *ID 23423* and send the request to Repeater: